mcorino/wxRuby3/lib/wx/doc/extra/13_validators.md

 text.get_validator.on_transfer_from_window { |v| @data = v }
 ```

+All derived, specialized, validators implement a dedicated value cache which can be accessed through the `#value` attribute
+accessor.
+Through this accessor the data collected from the associated window can get retrieved or the data to be transferred
+to the associated window set.
+With these classes it is therefor not necessary to define binding handlers.
+Defining binding handlers can however still be
+useful to implement a custom, persistent, storage solution.

 ### Wx::GenericValidator

 The {Wx::GenericValidator} class provides an extendable standard implementation for data binding in combination with a
 large collection of controls (see class documentation).
-The implementation provides a standard accessor {Wx::GenericValidator#value} to get access to the data value collected
+The implementation provides a standard accessor {Wx::GenericValidator#value} to get the data value collected
-from the associated window or transfer to the associated window.
+from the associated window or set the data to transfer to the associated window.

 To add support for any control unsupported by the standard implementation the method {Wx::GenericValidator.define_handler}
 is provided (see documentation for an example).